✔ An air source heat pump usually costs around £10,000

 They’re easy to buy, get installed, and understand.
 An air source heat pump simply takes the air from around your home, and converts it into fuel to heat your home and hot water.

-It requires around 3.5 times less energy than a gas boiler to do the same job – and if you power it with renewable electricity, it’ll be a completely green machine.
+It requires four times less energy than a gas boiler to do the same job, on average – and if you power it with renewable electricity, it’ll be a completely green machine.